Pratha-Me/Time-Evolution-in-Schrodinger-s-Picture/README.md

 Time evolution of the Gaussian wave by Schrödinger's Picture in Quantum Mechanics

 Ignore the file dum.py and download the two python codes.
-Run one file at a time in Linux or in Mac as ~$ python Wave_Evolution.py or ~$ python Wave_Evolution-Setter_Getter.py
+Run one file at a time in Linux or in Mac as ~$ python Wave_Evolution.py or ~$ python Wave_Evolution-Setter_Getter.py.
+Both file will produces identical result.

 The animation produced by the python file is demonstration of time evolution of Gaussian Wavefunction by using Cranck-Nicholson algorithm.